christian-weiss/PHP_CodeSniffer_wiki/Coding-Standard-Tutorial.md

     $ mkdir Commenting
     $ touch Commenting/DisallowHashCommentsSniff.php

 > It does not matter what sub-directories you use for categorising your sniffs.
 Just make them descriptive enough so you can find your sniffs again later when you want to modify them.
+Ensure your directory structure is [StandardName]/Sniffs/[Topic]/[SniffName] and make your class name fit to it: StandardName_Sniffs_Topic_SniffName.
+Use exact this count of class name elements.

 Each sniff must implement the `PHP_CodeSniffer_Sniff` interface so that PHP_CodeSniffer knows that it should instantiate the sniff once it's invoked.
 The `PHP_CodeSniffer_Sniff` interface defines two methods that must be implemented; `register` and `process`.